ctr-alt-f3/GaduGadu_profile_picture-downloader/README.md

 - create "profilowe" directory
 - create "GG_names" file with GG numbers (i recommend doing it automatically with automatic roulette bot via burpsuite and reshaper)
 - create "counter" file with number "0" in it

+code has a lot of variables named in polish, but u can just use google translator